codeman38/tumblr-savior-gm/README.md

 * Because the version bundled in the browser extension isn't lightweight *enough* for some people.

 * Because the original can't do logical 'and' operations on keywords.

+* Because you're a frequent keyboard user.

+* Because you're triggered by something that you yourself have posted about.

 ## How do I install it?